EPFL-ENAC/vita-app/analysis/README.md

 	region: [xmin, xmax, ymin, ymax]
 }
 ```
-Coordinates range from 0 to 1 and the origin is located at the bottom left (y axis pointing upward).
+Coordinates are floating point numbers ranging from 0 to 1.
+The origin is located at the bottom left (y axis pointing upward).
 Regions are drawn in the images rendered by the `gen-struct-out` command for verification purposes.

 ### Relative positioning